inci90/RMIT-ITS-Hackathon/README.md

 The website: https://michaeldao.github.io/Live-Lecture/

-To enable websockets for the live chat, run:
+To enable websockets for the live chat feature, type in the terminal:
 - npm install

 then go to the directory (src/ws-chat-server)